Fionaforever1999/leetcode_job/README.md

 # leetcode_job
-# workflow for the leetcode and some questions meet during work.
+# Workflow for the leetcode and some questions meet during work.
+The main  language is python.